snohio/devopsorlando/summer23.md

 * Logo Generation (Dan)
 * Website
 * Create a Survey
-  * Intersted in DevOps
+  * Interested in DevOps
   * Dev or Op or Sec?
   * Level of Experience
   * Where are you located
   * Best days and times times
   * Favorite Location?
   * Topic Suggestions
-* Hats and Shirts
+* Hats and Shirts?